sadeq220/docs/js/README.md

 > The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
 > It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

+Effects only run on the client.
+They don’t run during server rendering.

 **React Error Boundary**
 Catching rendering errors with an error boundary